EMCLab-Sinica/Intermittent-Multicore/README.md

 ## Project Description
 This project develops a multicore intermittent operating system upon FreeRTOS to facilitate programmers in developing applications on energy-harvesting multicore devices regardless of power stability, while exempting them from the responsibility of handling task concurrency and synchronization.

 Intermittent systems enable batteryless devices to operate with energy harvesting by leveraging the complementary characteristics of volatile (VM) and non-volatile memory (NVM).
 Unfortunately, alternate and frequent accesses to heterogeneous memories for accumulative execution across power cycles can significantly hinder computation progress.
 We advocate that intermittent systems should move toward heterogeneous multicore architectures, so that core heterogeneity can be leveraged to mitigate the forward progress reduction caused by memory heterogeneity.
 To demonstrate the efficacy, a delegable and adaptive synchronization protocol is proposed to allow memory accesses to be delegated between cores and dynamically adapt to diverse memory access latency.
-Moreover, our design guarantees task serializability across multiple cores and maintains data consistency despite frequent power failures
+Moreover, our design guarantees task serializability across multiple cores and maintains data consistency despite frequent power failures.
+For more technical details, please refer to [our paper](https://www.citi.sinica.edu.tw/papers/pchsiu/8055-F.pdf "link")

 ## Implementaton Description